leekarensl/leekarensl.github.io/_posts/wip.md

 <br>

-# Balanced Random Forest <a name="rf-title"></a>
+# Exploratory Analysis <a name="exploratory-title"></a>

-We will utlise the scikit-learn library within Python to model our data using a Random Forest.
-The code sections below are broken up into 4 key sections:

-* Data Import
-* Data Preprocessing
-* Model Training
-* Performance Assessment

 <br>
 ### Data Import <a name="rf-import"></a>

 We will be importing the dataset which was in a csv format.
-As CLIENTNUM will not be useful in the machine learning model, this will be removed.
+As CLIENTNUM will not be useful in analysing any trends within the data or in the building of the machine learning model, this will be removed.
 We will also ensure that our dataset is being shuffled prior to model building.

 ```python